 Evidence for the Big Bang:

-1 Edwin Hubble showed the universe is expanding, that galaxies are moving away from each other.
+1 Edwin Hubble showed the universe to be expanding, that galaxies are moving away from each other.
 It is easy to conclude that if galaxies are receding, they must have been closer in the past and at one point all together.
-Expansion of the universe is compared to blowing up a balloon with dust motes on it.
+Expansion of the universe is compared to blowing up a balloon with dust on it.

 2 Georges Lemaitre, a Belgian priest, spoke of a primeval atom.
 This became the basis for the Big Bang theory.

 3 George Gamow predicted that radiation from the Big Bang filled the universe.